Savory Egg Custard

 - 1/2 teaspoon salt

-Heat the milk, garlic, and thyme in a saucepan until it begins to steam and then remove from the heat.
-Remove the garlic and thyme and set aside to cool.
+- Heat the milk, garlic, bay leaf, and thyme in a saucepan until it begins to steam and then remove from the heat and thyme and set aside to cool.

-When the milk has cooled to the point that it is not emitting visible smoke, pour the milk into the egg mixture and blend well.
+- When the milk has cooled to the point that it is not emitting visible smoke, remove the garlic, thyme, and bay leaf and pour the milk into the egg mixture and blend well.

-- Pour the mixture through a fine mesh sieve into four ramekins.
+- Pour the mixture through a fine mesh sieve or cheese cloth into two ramekins.

 - Cover the ramekins tightly with foil.

-Place each ramekin on the trivet inside the Instant Pot.
-You may have to stack the ramekins.
+- Place each ramekin on the trivet inside the Instant Pot.
+If you've increased the recipe, you can stack the ramekins.